vmware-archive/brand/README.md

 8. Black #1E1D1D

 ### Typography

+Inspired by the terminal we use a monospace font in our UI.
+The majority of IDEs (via a console or terminal ) and software text editors use a monospaced font as their default typeface because the aignment of the letters and the fixed width of each character make it easier to read errors in the code.

-#### Font **Iosevka**:
+#### Font
-Iosevka is a slender monospace sans-serif and slab-serif typeface inspired by Pragmata Pro, M+ and PF DIN Mono, designed to be the ideal font for programming.
+**Iosevka**: a slender monospace sans-serif and slab-serif typeface inspired by Pragmata Pro, M+ and PF DIN Mono, designed to be the ideal font for programming.

 **Open Source**
 Iosevka is completely generated from its source code.
 You can build your own variant by adjusting its parameters.